 What is a Fentanyl Hotline?

-A fentanyl hotline is a telephone number that provides free information about fentanyl abuse and addiction to individuals and families battling this condition.
+A fentanyl hotline is a telephone number that provides free information about fentanyl use and addiction to individuals and families battling this condition.
 Calls to our helpline are free of charge; you do not need health insurance to call.

 When you call Drug Helpline, you are assured complete privacy and confidentiality.
 If you have been obtaining fentanyl from street dealers, you will not get into trouble with the law for calling.

 Most fentanyl helplines operate 24/7/365, so you can call at your convenience any time of day or night, even on weekends or holidays.
-You will receive support, guidance, and advice about fentanyl abuse.
+You will receive support, guidance, and advice about fentanyl use or addiction.
 You can get answers to your questions as well as information about fentanyl addiction treatment programs nearby.
 It is worth noting that you are not obliged to begin fentanyl addiction rehab after calling a hotline.
 The decision on if and when to start treatment is completely up to you.

 Think of a drug hotline as a helpful, knowledgeable, non-judgmental friend who can give you good advice.
 Even if you’re not quite ready to begin rehab, calling can give you the mental clarity to decide what to do next.